catsocks/tim/README.md

 ## Build

 The only requirement is a Linux or BSD system with a compiler that supports the C99 standard (or newer) with GNU extensions.
-Simply feed main.c into your preferred compiler or simply run the build.sh shell script.
+Simply feed tim.c into your preferred compiler or simply run the build.sh shell script.

 ## Protocol